Running a private limited company

 When you run a private limited company, there are a number of formalities that you must follow.
 The requirements regarding organisation are set out in the Norwegian Private Limited Liability Companies Act (aksjeloven).
 The same requirements apply regardless of the size of the company.

 The general meeting consists of the shareholders and is the supreme authority in a private limited company.
 The general meeting elects the board.
 The board must consist of at least one member and is responsible for administering and managing the company.
+At least 50 % of the board members must reside in Norway or another EU/EEA country.

 The board can opt to appoint a general manager, who will be responsible for the day-to-day running of the company.
 Even small private limited companies must hold general meetings and have a board.
 In private limited companies with only one shareholder, it is not uncommon for the same person to hold all the abovementioned roles.
+In other words, you are shareholder, chairman of the board and general manager of the company.

 'Shareholders' is the term used to refer to those who own a private limited company.
 Private limited companies must have at least one shareholder.
 There are no restrictions on the number of people who can own shares in a private limited company.
 Shares can be owned by private individuals, legal persons and jointly between many shareholders.
 The general rule is that all shares give equal rights in the company, but exceptions from this rule may be stipulated in the articles of association.